axx8676/PLCnext-file-swap/README.md

 # PLCnext-file-swap
+This is the README for the Swap function, see README_upload for instructions on setting up and using the Upload function.

 Loads the project from the SD card onto the PLC and archives the project from the PLC on the SD card.

 <h2> Materials/Software needed: </h2>